 Arena’s treatment affects an area of the brain that helps a person eat less and feel full after consuming small amounts of food, the FDA said in a statement yesterday.

 Arena and Eisai agreed to conduct six post-market studies to assess the safety and efficacy of Belviq, including a long- term cardiovascular outcomes trial to assess the potential for major cardiac risks such as heart attack and stroke, the FDA said.
 The pill works in a similar way to fenfluramine, part of Wyeth’s fen-phen appetite-suppression drug combination pulled from pharmacies 15 years ago when it was linked to heart valve abnormalities.

-Orexigen Therapeutics Inc. (OREX), which is also developing a weight-loss pill called Contrave with Osaka, Japan-based Takeda Pharmaceutical Co., agreed in September to conduct a two-year study of the medicine’s heart risks.
+Orexigen Therapeutics Inc. (OREX:US), which is also developing a weight-loss pill called Contrave with Osaka, Japan-based Takeda Pharmaceutical Co., agreed in September to conduct a two-year study of the medicine’s heart risks.

 Once the pills are approved, they may be slowed getting to the market for a Drug Enforcement Agency review based on their potential for abuse.

 The drug agency’s decision on Belviq may take four to six months, Arena’s management said yesterday on a conference call.